mediocre/bloodhound/README.md

 **pettyCache**

 By default Bloodhound caches geocode results in-memory locally.
 You can optionally enable caching of geocoder results to a remote Redis server.
 These options are passed to the [petty-cache](https://www.npmjs.com/package/petty-cache) module.

+**ups**

+The UPS API requires a username, password, and an access key as options.
+If you are trying to test UPS, access https://wwwcie.ups.com/rest/Track for test tracking information.
+Otherwise, Bloodhound will default to the production url: https://onlinetools.ups.com/rest/Track.

 **usps**